Skip to content

 Board Member

 Dr. Lawrence Miller is the former city manager for the City of Arcadia, the first African American to hold the position there.
 He was also the assistant city manager for the City of Sarasota.
-He has taught political science for 11 years at St. Petersburg College in Pinellas County.
+Prior, he was MTA NYC Transit Vice President for EEO/AA.
+He has taught political science for 14 years at St. Petersburg College in Pinellas County.
+Currently, Dr. Miller is the president of the Howard Club SWFL and the chair of Public Policy for Gamma Xi Boule fraternity.
 Dr. Miller teaches American Government, Comparative Politics and International Relations, and has taught political science at the State College of Florida-Manatee, Keiser University-Sarasota and South Florida State College in Avon Park.

 Kaveecia Moore, M.B.A.